AirWatch360/Airwatch360/How-to-Guides/Setting Up PiAware with dump1090 on Raspberry Pi.md

 ### View your ADS-B statistics
-View your ADS-B stats at: https://uk.flightaware.com/adsb/stats/USERNAME FlightAware will begin processing your data immediately and displaying your statistics within 30 minutes.

-- Statistics Page
-- or click 'My ADS-B' in the header while signed in.
-This will only appear after the site has sent data for 30 minutes.
+View your ADS-B stats at: https://uk.flightaware.com/adsb/stats/USERNAME -FlightAware will begin processing your data immediately and displaying your statistics within 30 minutes, click 'My ADS-B' in the header while signed in. -This will only appear after the site has sent data for 30 minutes.

 Configure your location and antenna height on your statistics page by clicking on the gear icon located to the right of the Site name.